-The Natural Resource Committee meets on the fourth Sunday of the month at 1:30 p.m. at the Central Resource Library.
-Please contact us for more information or to discuss joining this committee.
-Check out the many ways you can help protect our environment—from who you elect to serve on local governing boards to what you plant in your backyard.
+We are currently seeking someone to lead our Natural Resource Committee.
+In the past, this committee has been instrumental in holding workshops about advocating on specific environmental issues and legislation and tabling at community events.
+Please contact us if you would like to reactivate this committee.
+In the meantime, check out the many ways you can help protect our environment—from who you elect to serve on local governing boards to what you plant in your backyard.

 An observer regularly attends governmental meetings as the eyes and ears of League.
 Wearing your League pin, you act as a visible representative of LWVJoCo.
 Observers remain neutral on all issues and refrain from public comment.
-You take brief notes of the major actions taken at the meeting and share the high points in the monthly newsletter The VOTER.
+You take brief notes of the major actions taken at the meeting and send your brief report to our Observer Corps leader who shares the information with the Communications Team for the monthly newsletter.

 We seek volunteers to attend these city council meetings: